VerKnowSys/certsd-open/README.md

 - A DNS TXT record for a given domain (with the value of the challenge) is created using CF API.

+- Await confirmation of the order from the ACME response.

+- A DNS TXT record for a given domain is deleted using CF API.

-- Await the ACME response.
-After the order is confirmed, the (`example.com/chained.pem` + `wild_example.com/chained.pem`) are created.
+- After order confirmation, the (`example.com/chained.pem` + `wild_example.com/chained.pem`) are fetched from ACME.

+## A few notes about ACME service:

+- CertsD stability relies on the stability of ACME services.
+Don't panic.
+Be patient.

+- From time to time the ACME API responds with a random "invalid" status just because.
+Don't panic.
+Be patient.

+- If you won't remove one of `account`.key` + `example.com/domain.key` + `wild_example.com/domain.key` too often, the ACME is likely to renew your certs faster without any issues (ACME cert caching mechanism).

+- If you want to use ACME Staging for testing, set the `acme_staging: true` in your configuration.

 ## Software requirements: